alterbo/website/src/en/items/all/index.md

 locale: en
 ---

-Welcome to The Menu, a quite place.
+Welcome to The Menu, a quiet place.
 You may find here everything or nothing or the menu.